Certificates

 Follow the steps below to determine the correct intermediates bundle to pair with your SSL certificate so that only one step appears on the interactive enrollment page.

-- Be sure to choose Apache format when downloading your SSL certificate from the your provider.
-If the certificate files do not have a .crt extension redownload them again and pick Apache format this time.
+- When downloading your SSL certificate from your provider, choose Apache format if that option is available.
+If the certificate files do not have a .crt extension, download them again in Apache format.

 - Go to the Intermediate Certificate Check page at https://tools.keycdn.com/ssl.

-- Paste the contents of your SSL .crt file from your SSL provider.
+- Paste the contents of the SSL .crt file from your SSL provider.

-- Follow it up with the contents of the desired intermediates .crt file right below it.
-The intermediates bundle may contain multiple certificates.
-Copy and paste them all into the Intermediate Certificate Check page below your SSL certificate.
+- Paste the contents of the intermediate .crt bundle directly below it.
+The intermediate bundle may contain multiple certificates; include the full bundle below your SSL certificate.

 - Click the Validate button.